mshvn/msc230/README.md

 ![HSE-MLDS22](https://img.shields.io/badge/HSE-MLDS22-blue)

-A set of utilities helps you work with magnetic field maps, convert and preprocess them.

 ## Description:

 Computer Vision tools for MSC230 Super-Resolution project.
+A set of tools to help you work with magnetic field maps, convert and preprocess them.

 Start with:
 1. Clone the repository